-- 5th August 2021 – our Annual General Meeting will take place at the Hallmark Hotel in North Ferriby at 12 noon.
+- 5th August 2021 – our Annual General Meeting took place at the Hallmark Hotel in North Ferriby at 12 noon.
 Martin Needler chaired the meeting in the absence of Lord Halifax who was unable to attend.
 It was attended by 33 people.

 - Early Spring 2022 – a Bicentenary Dinner will take place at the Hull Minster.
 We will be inviting all of our 200 Business Club members and this will be a limited ticket based event.
 The availability for these tickets and how to apply will be announced nearer the date.